QuantEcon/lecture-source-py/source/rst/career.rst

 This exposition draws on the presentation in :cite:`Ljungqvist2012`, section 6.5.

-We begin with some imports
+We begin with some imports:

 .. code-block:: ipython

+    import numpy as np
+    import quantecon as qe
     import matplotlib.pyplot as plt
     %matplotlib inline
-    import numpy as np
-    import quantecon as qe
     from numba import njit, prange
     from quantecon.distributions import BetaBinomial
     from scipy.special import binom, beta